UniversalDependencies/docs/_pl/index.md

 ### Nominal Features

 * Nouns words ([NOUN]() and [PROPN]()) have an inherent [Gender]() feature.
 Five genders are standardly assumed in Polish linguistics (and in Polish tagsets): three masculine, one feminine and one neuter.
 The three masculine genders are often called “human masculine”, “animate masculine” and “inanimate masculine”, but the correlation with the semantic animacy feature is far from perfect.
-In particular, there are many “animate masculine” semantically inanimate nouns (including all masculine names of dances, and many more), as well as “animate masculine” nouns which are, semantically, human and feminine (some derogatory nouns for women, e.g., _babsztyl_) or which are human and no longer animate (_trup_ “corpse”).
+In particular, there are many “animate masculine” semantically inanimate nouns (including all masculine names of dances, and many more), as well as “animate masculine” nouns which are, semantically, human and feminine (some derogatory nouns for women, e.g., _babsztyl_), or which are human and, well, no longer animate (_trup_ “corpse”), or which are “superhuman” (e.g., _diabeł_ “devil” and _anioł_ “angel”, but not _bóg_ “god”, which is “human masculine”).
 For the sake of cross-linugal consistency, three values are assume for the `Gender` feature, i.e., `Masc`, `Fem` and `Neut`, but there must be another feature which distinguishes the three masculine genders.
   * In the [Original](http://universaldependencies.org/treebanks/pl/index.html) treebank, the masculine gender is further subclassified by the [Animacy]() values `Hum`, `Nhum` and `Inan`.
   * In the [LFG](http://universaldependencies.org/treebanks/pl_lfg/index.html) treebank, the masculine gender is further subclassified by the language-specific [SubGender]() feature with values `Masc1`, `Masc2` and `Masc3`.
   * The following parts of speech in general inflect for gender (they agree with nouns): [ADJ](), [DET](), [NUM](), [PRON](), [VERB](), [AUX]().
 In the case of pronouns, only personal pronouns inflect for gender; other nominal pronouns (as well as the nominal determiner _wszyscy_ “everybody”) have this feature defined lexically, and so-called reflexive pronouns lack this feature altogether.
 In the case of tokens tagged as `VERB` or `AUX`, only past forms of finite verbs overtly inflect for gender.